gvwilson/sunset/README.md

-# Succession
+# At the End of the Day

-This workshop is a short introduction to handing projects over to new leadership (or winding them down).
+This workshop is a short introduction to handing projects over, winding them down, and moving on.
 All of the material is available under an [open license](./LICENSE.md), and contributions through our [repository][repo] are welcome.
 All participants are required to respect our [Code of Conduct](./CODE_OF_CONDUCT.md).